|Our Whats On|

 encouraged weavers from Flanders to settle here, thus bringing their

-weaving and dying techniques to England.
+weaving and dyeing techniques to England.
 Biddenden and some of its

 neighbouring villages soon became an important centre of the Broadcloth